boennecd/dynamichazard/cran-comments.md

 I used the build with codename trusty for the GCC 4.8.4.
 It is needed for the c++11 syntax I use

 ## R CMD check results
-There were no errors and only one warning which is on travis-ci.
+There were no errors or errors

-There are two notes travis-ci:
-* checking installed package size ...
-NOTE installed size is 11.4Mb sub-directories of 1Mb or more: doc    1.0Mb libs   8.3Mb
+There is one note on travis-ci: checking installed package size ...
+NOTE installed size is 14.0Mb sub-directories of 1Mb or more:
+    doc    3.0Mb
+    libs   8.9Mb
     R      2.0Mb
-* checking DESCRIPTION meta-information ...
-NOTE
-Malformed Description field: should contain one or more complete sentences.

-The warning on travis-ci is:
-* checking sizes of PDF files under ‘inst/doc’ ...
-WARNING ‘gs+qpdf’ made some significant size reductions: compacted ‘ddhazard.pdf’ from 509Kb to 207Kb

 The notes from win-builder.r-project.org on the devel image are:
 * checking installed package size ...
 NOTE